searchkit/searchkit/docs/indexing.md

   "color.lvl2":["Ruby Red", "Emerald", "Lime"]
 }
 ```
+**Note** how the various colors are placed in their correct corresponding level in the tree.
+This logic will need to be implemented by your application during indexing of documents.

 #### Component example
-e would then configuring using the tree levels we wish to render
+We would then configuring using the tree levels we wish to render
 ```html
 <HierarchicalMenuFilter fields={["color.lvl1", "color.lvl2", "color.lvl3"]} title="Colors" id="colors"/>
 ```